ninjablocks/utilities/README.md

 * A tiny script that sets the color of the RGB Led on the Arduino.
 * options are: red, orange, blue, green, and off

-fswebcam | A light way webcam snapshot grabber
+fswebcam | A light weight webcam snapshot grabber
 ----------------------------------------------
 * Requires libgd2-xpm & libgd2-xpm-dev
 * Available here: http://www.firestorm.cx/fswebcam/